saadbruno/servatrice-compose/README.md

 - Clone the repo
 - copy `./Servatrice/servatrice.example.ini` to `./Servatrice/servatrice.ini` and edit it to fit your needs
 - Run `make run-mysql` to start the MySQL server
-- Run `Make run` to start the Servatrice server
+- Run `make run` to start the Servatrice server

-It's okay to keep the MySQL "password" since it's only visible from within the docker network and it's not exposed.
-But if you want to change it, edit both the `docker-compose.yml` and the `Servatrice/servatrice.ini` to match
+**And that's it!** Your Cockatrice server should be up and running!
+Read along for more details and things you can change / configure.

 ## Server config:
 You can change all the server settings on the `./Servatrice/servatrice.ini` file you copied on the previous Setup setp.